gkordo/geotagging/README.md

 tags: image's tags.

 _Used Libraries_
-In order to make possible to run the project you need the libraries bellow:<br>
+Also, you need the libraries bellow:<br>
 	1. <a href="https://code.google.com/p/kmeansclustering/downloads/detail?name=kmeansclustering.zip&can=2&q=">K-means</a><br>
 	2. <a href="http://jgibblda.sourceforge.net/">LDA</a>